Preparing for safety planning

 - fearful of the parent and unable to identify any other protective adults in the home

-- exhibiting overtly sexual behaviour towards the alleged abuser or offender.
+- exhibiting overtly sexual behaviour towards the alleged abuser.

 The parent is: